Arsenal are getting their main man back while Liverpool are still missing theirs. Manchester United’s highest-rated player is no longer Casemiro…

 Tottenham: Harry Kane – 7.49

 Just one Premier League goal since mid-October as West Ham have slumped.
 But Rice is still going about his job of winning the ball in the middle of the pitch.
-Except v Tottenham (when he was terrible).
+It will likely earn him a move to Arsenal.